Emperor Kenzō: Reign

+Historical assessment

 This sample page from Nihon Ōdai Ichiran (1834) represents the first published account of Emperor Kenzō's reign to become available in the West.

-Kenzō is considered to have ruled the country during the late-5th century, but there is a paucity of information about him.
-There is insufficient material available for further verification and study.

-Kenzō's contemporary title would not have been tennō, as most historians believe this title was not introduced until the reigns of Emperor Tenmu and Empress Jitō.
-Rather, it was presumably Sumeramikoto or Amenoshita Shiroshimesu Ōkimi (治天下大王), meaning "the great king who rules all under heaven".
-Alternatively, Kenzō might have been referred to as ヤマト大王/大君 or the "Great King of Yamato".

-Kenzō's reign
+There is no evidence to suggest that the title tennō (meaning "emperor") was used during the time to which Kenzō's reign has been assigned.
+Instead, his title could have possibly been Sumeramikoto or Amenoshita Shiroshimesu Ōkimi (治天下大王), meaning "the great king who rules all under heaven", or ヤマト大王/大君 "Great King of Yamato".
+The name Kenzō-tennō was more than likely assigned to him posthumously by later generations.
+His name might have been regularized centuries after the lifetime ascribed to Kenzō, possibly during the time in which legends about the origins of the imperial dynasty were compiled as the chronicles known today as the Kojiki.

+Outside of the Kiki, the reign of Emperor Kinmei (Note: The 29th Emperor) (c.
+509 – 571 AD) is the first for which contemporary historiography has been able to assign verifiable dates.
+The conventionally accepted names and dates of the early Emperors were not confirmed as "traditional" until the reign of Emperor Kanmu (Note: Kanmu was the 50th sovereign of the imperial dynasty) between 737 and 806 AD.

+While the actual site of Kenzō's grave is not known, this regent is traditionally venerated at a memorial Shinto shrine (misasagi) in Osaka.
+As designated by the Imperial Household Agency as Kenzō's mausoleum, its formal name is Kataoka no Iwatsuki no oka no kita no misasagi.
+Kenzō is also enshrined at the Imperial Palace along with other emperors and members of the Imperial Family at the Three Palace Sanctuaries.

 It is recorded that his capital was at Chikatsu Asuka no Yatsuri no Miya (近飛鳥八釣宮) in Yamato Province.
 The location of the palace is thought to have been in present-day Osaka Prefecture or Nara Prefecture.

 Murray reports that the only event of major consequence during Kenzō's reign had to do with the filial respect he showed for his murdered father.
 Kenzō arranged to have his father's remains retrieved and re-interred in a mausoleum appropriate for the son of an Emperor and the father of another.

 Kenzō died at age 37, reigning only three years.
 He too had no other heirs; so his brother would follow him on the throne.
 His Empress was Princess Naniwa-no-Ono (難波小野王), Prince Oka-no-Wakugo's daughter (also Prince Iwaki's granddaughter and Emperor Yuryaku's great-granddaughter).

-The actual site of Kenzō's grave is not known.
-The Emperor is traditionally venerated at a memorial Shinto shrine (misasagi) at Osaka.

-The Imperial Household Agency designates this location as Kenzō's mausoleum.
-It is formally named Kataoka no Iwatsuki no oka no kita no misasagi.